Kanikacoder13/Summer-Training-2026/Daily-Diary/Day-05.md

 ### Introduction to NumPy
 - Introduction to NumPy (Numerical Python).
-- Importance of NumPy in AI & Machine Learning.
+- Importance of NumPy in AI & ML.
 - Comparison between Python Lists and NumPy Arrays.
 - Advantages of contiguous memory allocation and faster computations.